 - Auto deductions often rely on mileage logs to separate personal and business driving.

 Many business owners assume that if premiums are deductible, claim payments must be taxable.
-In reality, most insurance proceeds are not considered taxable income because they are meant to restore the business to the condition it was in before the loss.
+In reality, most insurance proceeds are not considered taxable income because they're meant to restore the business to the condition it was in before the loss.

-IRS Publication 4345 explains that restorative payments are not taxable, while certain other payments, such as punitive damages, are.
+IRS Publication 4345 explains that restorative payments are not taxable, while certain other payments, like punitive damages, are.

 Most non-taxable payouts include: